 We asked ourselves: When should it be?
 What kind of wedding do we want: intimate, large, should we elope?
 How should it feel?
 What should it look like?
 Indoor or outdoor?
 What state are we getting married in – our new home state of Washington or Florida, where nearly all of our friends and family are?

 It’s our party right?
 We want to have it in Washington, where we feel magic, where we feel like us.
 As for the date, I couldn’t think of any better than our current anniversary (putting it on a weekday, in winter).
 It made sense to me, and the more we spoke about other dates the more I realized how much getting married on our anniversary would mean to me.
 After a few elopement ideas, I also realized how much having numerous friends and family with us meant to me.
-Matthew (who would have been more than happy with a mountain elopement) was kind enough to agree to these matters since he knew how much I cared about them.
+Matthew (who would have been more than happy with a mountain elopement) was kind enough to agree to these matters.

-It took a few months to visit several locations, spending at least a night at each place to get a feel for each space.
+It took a few months to visit several locations, spending at least a night at each place to get the vibe of each space.
 It also gave us an excuse to have mini-vacations and start imaging the details of our wedding with the inspiration each possible venue offered.